Category: Encyclopedia of the Eye

 KERATITIS

 Keratitis is the inflammation of the cornea of the eye.
-There is difference between superficial keratitis which involves the superficial layers of the cornea and usually does not leave a scar; and deep keratitis which involves deeper layers of the cornea and usually leaves a scar which impairs vision if it is near the visual […]
+There is difference between superficial keratitis which involves the superficial layers of the cornea and usually does not leave a […]

 Read more »